How To Play Ping Pong: A Beginner’s Guide

 One of the best ways to enjoy ping pong is to join a club.
 I recommend that you try using the internet to your advantage.
-Look for the closest club in your area, and if they have an updated number on file, try to call them and ask for the hours of when they play.
-That’s where I get most of my practice, I’ve been playing at the same club for over a decade now.
+Look for the closest club in your area, and if they have an updated number on file, try to call them to ask where and when they play.
+That’s where I get most of my practice.
+I’ve been playing ping pong at the same club for over a decade now.

-Most of the time clubs have a large, diverse player base.
+Most of the time, clubs have a large, diverse player base.
 If you’re afraid that you’re too old or too young to go, you shouldn’t worry.
-There are usually plenty of people aged anywhere from 10 to 60+ that play on a regular basis (and the older guys can be really good too!).
+There are usually plenty of people aged anywhere from 10 to 60+ that play regularly (and the older guys can be really good, too!).

 For most people, playing at clubs is one of the fastest ways to improve your skills in the smallest amount of time.
 As an advanced player who has been playing for over a decade, I love helping out newbies!
-Not only does getting pally with better players help with spotting the mistakes that you can’t, but they’ll also show you the right technique.
+Not only does getting pally with better players help spot the mistakes you can’t, but they’ll also show you the right technique.

-Sometimes clubs host tournaments or can tell you where the closest one is.
-Club tournaments provide great experience and they are a tonne of fun.
+Furthermore, sometimes clubs host tournaments, or they can tell you where the closest one is.
+Club tournaments provide great experiences, and they are a ton of fun.
 People from all around the area, sometimes hours away, will drive to these tournaments to play.
 It’s really interesting to see how everyone performs in a more official setting.

 How Do You Play Ping Pong?

-To play ping pong, all you need is a bat, a ball, a table, and a playing partner.
+To play ping pong, you need a bat, a ball, a table tennis table, and a playing partner.
 Each player serves twice before switching and must make the ball bounce once on their side and once on their opponent’s side.
-After serving, each player must strike the ball after it has bounced once on their side back onto their opponent’s side of the table.
-If either player fails to make a return they lose the point.
-First to 11 points wins the game and you must win by 2 clear points.
+After serving, each player must strike the ball after it has bounced once on their side back onto their opponent’s side of the ping pong table.
+If either player fails to make a return, they lose the point.
+First to 11 points wins the game, and you must win by 2 clear points.
 First to either 2 or 3 games is the norm.

 Can My Opponent Hit the Ball in the Air Before it Hits His/Her Side of the Table?

-No, your opponent must wait for the ball to bounce on their side of the table before striking it.
-If they volley the ball, they have obstructed the ball’s path, and therefore you would receive the point.
+No, your opponent must wait for the ball to bounce on the side of the ping pong table before striking it.
+If they volley the ball, they have obstructed the ball’s path, so you would receive the point.

 Does the Serve Have to be Diagonal?

 Diagonal serving is only a requirement for doubles games.
 Players must serve diagonally from the right rectangle on their side of the table to the right rectangle on their opponent’s side.
-If the ball bounces outside of either of these two areas, the server loses the point.
-By comparison, for singles matches, you can serve anywhere on the table.
+The server loses the point if the ball bounces outside of either of these two areas.
+By comparison, for a singles table tennis match, you can serve anywhere on the table.